April 2025

 Workforce Readiness, College Relations, Diversity & Inclusion

-Diversity Observances in March and April - Resource of the month: Women's History Month
+Diversity Observances in April and May - Resource of the month: Diversity Awareness Month

 GMA SHRM and Member News